Need to talk? Call 1800 882 436.

 Where can I give birth?

-• A birth centre is suitable for women with healthy low-risk pregnancies.
+• A birthing centre is suitable for healthy low risk pregnancies.
 The costs are covered by Medicare.
-You can be transferred to hospital during labour if complications arise or if you request it.
+You can go to hospital during labour if complications arise or if you request it.
+For more information, talk to your doctor or a midwife.

-Birthing on country is a program that encourages health services to offer Aboriginal and Torres Strait Islander women the chance to have a culturally appropriate birth.
-That will mean different things to different women in different parts of Australia.
-Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available where you live.
+Birthing on Country is a program that encourages health services to offer Aboriginal and/or Torres Strait Islander people access safe and culturally appropriate maternity services.
+That will mean different things to different people in different parts of Australia.
+Ask your local midwife, Aboriginal health service, hospital, birthing centre or primary health network what is available.

 If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Patient Assisted Travel Scheme (PATS).